zylim1128/zylim1128/README.md

-## 👋 Hello, I'm Zhi Yang Lim, a junior majoring in Computer Science at the University of Washington.
+## 👋 Hello, I'm Zhi Yang Lim.
 Welcome to my GitHub page!

 ### 🎓 About Me
-Currently pursuing my degree at the University of Washington, I'm excited to share with you a collection of projects that reflect both my academic journey and my personal exploration.
+Currently pursuing my degree in Computer Science at the University of Washington, I'm excited to share with you a collection of projects that reflect both my academic journey and my personal exploration.
 From delving into algorithms and data structures to crafting elegant user interfaces, I find joy in every facet of software development.

 ### 📬 Contact
 - Email: zylim@uw.edu